How to Fix a Flat Tubeless Tire With a Plug – Video

 When it comes to fixing a flat tire, the first thing to understand is that all motor vehicle tires these days are tubeless.
 Tubes are donut-shaped items of rubber that hold air within a tire.
-Wheelbarrows, lawn tractors, bicycles –stuff like that, most still have tubes.
+Wheelbarrows, lawn tractors, bicycles –stuff like that, still sometimes have tubes.
 Cars and trucks seal the air within the tire and rim alone.
 No tube involved.

 The tubeless tire in the video above is typical of every car or pickup truck on the road today.
 This means the connection between the rubber and the rim needs to be airtight because there’s nothing else in there to hold the air.
 The connection zone between tire and rim on every tubeless tire is called the “bead”, and it’s a pretty important location.